rutlem2/CeasarCipher/README.md

 # Simple Ceasar Cipher

-This repo hosts a simple ceasar cipher written in Ruby that works with any offset. <br/> Download the cipher in ccipher.rb.
+A simple ceasar cipher written in Ruby that works with any offset. <br/> Download the cipher in ccipher.rb.

 **Examples**<br/>
 Plaintext: "Hello, world!"<br/>